Inaam Dus Hazaar: Plot

+After some time Kamal and Sonia fall in love with one another and make their way to Bombay via helicopter thanks to a passerby who gives them a lift.

 She makes the Captain understand in a meeting that she is trying to find the true identity of Kamal, while tricking him into thinking that she loves him.
 But the Captain realises that she cannot be trusted and asks Luca to kill her.
-However, Sonia makes a narrow escape and Luca is killed.
+However, Sonia makes a narrow escape and Luca is killed by her when he tries to Kill Kamal while he is asleep in her bed.

 One night while Kamal is with the Nawab, he gets kidnapped by the Captain's men.
 However, he again manages to escape by getting himself caught by the police after creating chaos in an auction.

 Towards the end, the Nawab organises an exhibition of his jewels, which Sonia is supposed to exhibit by wearing them.
-During the exhibition, Kamal is kept in a closed room as he watches the exhibition on a CCTV.
+During the exhibition, Kamal is kept in a closed room for his own safety and to not interfere and he watches the exhibition on a CCTV.
 The Captain disguises himself as the Nawab by wearing a mask.

 At this point, it is revealed that it is actually Sonia who is the real CID officer Kamal Malhotra, and she is working with the Captain to take revenge for her brother, who was killed by Luca.
 Kamal Malhotra (Sanjay) now realises that Sonia (now also Kamal Malhotra) actually loves him and was doing all this for a good cause.

+Eventually they reunite during a chase for the Captain and express there love whole heartedly for one another.

-The story ends with the Captain's death after a chase sequence and finally, Kamal Malhotra (Sanjay) marries Sonia Shrivastav (Meenakshi).
+The story ends with the Captain's death after a chase sequence and to end, Kamal (Sanjay) marries Sonia (Meenakshi).